nguyenmp/diy-air-sensor/README.md

 idf.py -p /dev/cu.usbserial-1450 build flash monitor
 ```

+You will probably need to change the path to the serial port for your machine.
+I'm not sure if an automatic way to discover it.

-If it works, this outputs:
+If it works, this outputs the AQI for each PM range:

 ```
 PM 1.0: 41, PM 2.5: 70 PM 10: 113